dchristl/esp32_nat_router_extended/README.md

 ## Wifi scanning limitation
-Because of technical limitations, a client can not be simultaneously conected to device and scan for Wifis.
+Because of technical limitations, a client can not be simultaneously connected to device and scan for Wifis.
 Before the scan started all the clients will be disconnected.
 After that the scan will start, saved in nvs and the device will reboot.
 After reconnecting to the device you will be able to see the scanned networks.
 The scan result will be deleted afterwards, but it is always possible to retry the scanning.

 ## Misc